PaddlePaddle/docs/doc/fluid/design/mkldnn/inplace/inplace.md

 ##### Identifying operators with oneDNN kernels capable of in-place execution
 This identification is a result of two checks:
-- Whether operator does have *inplaceinferer* structure
+- Whether operator does have *inplaceInferer* structure
 - Whether operator is on a list of oneDNN's in-place supported operators

 *InplaceInferer* is a struct that declares a mapping (one of inputs to one of outputs) indicating that